FusionAuth/fusionauth-site/astro/localcode/quickstart-django-web/README.md

 # Example Django Application

+> [!WARNING]
+> This repository is generated from content that lives at [github.com/FusionAuth/fusionauth-site](https://github.com/FusionAuth/fusionauth-site/tree/main/astro/localcode/quickstart-django-web).
+Changes to files here _will be overwritten by that automation_.
+File an issue or pull request with [fusionauth-site](https://github.com/FusionAuth/fusionauth-site) instead.

 This repo holds an example Python/Django application that uses FusionAuth as the identity provider.

 This application was built by following the [Python/Django Quickstart](https://fusionauth.io/docs/quickstarts/quickstart-python-django-web).